bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

 ### Use of Self

-For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):
+Use `self` when required to differentiate between property names and arguments in initializers and when referencing properties:

 ```swift
 class BoardLocation {